rotki/rotki/docs/api.rst

           "message": ""
       }

    :resjson object result: A mapping of accounts to the number of DAI they have locked in DSR and the corresponding USD value.
-If an account is not in the mapping Rotki does not see anything locked in DSR for it.
+If an account is not in the mapping rotki does not see anything locked in DSR for it.

    :statuscode 200: DSR succesfully queried.
    :statuscode 409: User is not logged in.
 Or makerdao module is not activated.
-   :statuscode 500: Internal Rotki error.
+   :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.

 Getting ethereum MakerDAO DSR historical report